United Airlines Flight 976: Flight

 Finneran was a Wall Street investment banker who was then managing director of the Trust Company of the West (TCW).
 A member of the first graduating class of the U.S. Air Force Academy where he was an athlete, he later got an M.B.A. from University of Michigan's Ross School of Business.
 He had worked at Citibank and Drexel Burnham Lambert before TCW, becoming an expert on Third World debt, particularly in Latin America.
 He was returning to his home in Greenwich, Connecticut, near his native Larchmont, New York, where he had graduated from Iona Preparatory School.

-Sharon Manskar, one of the flight attendants, recalled that Finneran, seated in first class, had become disruptive even before takeoff on October 19 from Ministro Pistarini International Airport.
+Sharon Manskar, one of the flight attendants, recalled that Finneran, seated in first class, had become disruptive even before takeoff from Ministro Pistarini International Airport.
 After having two glasses of champagne, he demanded to be moved into the row reserved for crewmembers, so they can rest on long international flights, complaining that otherwise he was in the smoking section.
 Finneran began walking around the cabin, threatening crewmembers (at one point shoving Manskar) and pouring himself more champagne from bottles in the galley, against regulations.

 As takeoff approached, Manskar was able to take the champagne bottle away from Finneran and persuade him to return to his seat.
 After the plane was airborne, Finneran was served another two glasses of red wine.
 Another crewmember again found him in the galley pouring himself more wine, whereupon he took the bottle back to his seat and secured it between his legs.
 A male flight attendant approached him and told him "we're going to take a little break from drinking now" to which Finneran responded by later getting out of his seat and threatening to assault the man (in the process delaying the attendant from bringing a first aid kit to another passenger who had complained of illness).
 After the crew supervisor intervened, Finneran was returned to his seat and appeared to calm down.